netlify/next-runtime/README.md

 ## Installing the plugin

 The plugin installs automatically for new Next.js sites on Netlify.
-You can also install it manually like
+You can also install it manually like this:
-this:

-- Install the module:

 ```shell
 npm install -D @netlify/plugin-nextjs